falcosecurity/falco-website/content/en/docs/outputs/channels.md

   program: mail -s "Falco Notification" someone@example.com
 ```

-If the program cannot normally accept an input from standard input, `xargs` can be used to pass the falco events with an argument.
+If the program cannot normally accept an input from standard input, `xargs` can be used to pass the Falco events with an argument.
 For example:

 ```yaml
 program_output: